julienreszka/julienreszka/notes/10-Popular-myths-about-automation-DEBUNKED.md

 Therefore, clearly, automation doesn't lead to higher employee well being (as measured by employee well being).

+## Automation leads to higher carefulness

+The claim that automation leads to higher carefulness is very easy to debunk.

+Carefulness can be measured by the number of traffic accidents per km.

+If automation lead to higher carefulness then we would expect to see a lower number of traffic accidents per km in self-driving cars than in human-driven cars.
+However, the opposite is true.

+Therefore, clearly, automation doesn't lead to higher carefulness (as measured by the number of traffic accidents per km).

 <hr>

 This is a work in progress.